philipm15/CCL1/README.md

 - **Tiled:** The game levels are created using Tiled, a free and open-source map editor.
 The levels are exported as JSON files and loaded into the game using a custom importer.
+  There needs to be a layer called `collide` in the Tiled map editor to create collision objects.
+The game uses this to detect collisions.
+  The layer called `player_overlay` is used to draw things after the player is drawn, such as table corners or other objects that should be drawn on top of the player.
 - **Creating new Levels:** Create a new `LevelConfig` object in the `src/game/scenes/levels` directory that implements the
   `Level` class.
 This object imports the JSON file and sets the level properties such as spawn positions and enemies.